Unlike Clark's Sleepwalkers: In Defiance of a Ubiquitous Wake-up Call

 On 27 September 2023, Clark was interviewed by one of Germany's well-known television moderators.
 With reference to the First World War, the question for the Cambridge-based professor was if 'das, was wir gerade um uns herum sehen, aus Versehen hineinschlittern könnte in einen großen Weltkrieg?'(8) In contrast to the many thousands of demonstrators for peace in February 2023 at Berlin's Brandenburg Gate, the historian answered negatively.
 Shortly after, having arrived in the 2014 proxy war's second decade, he should be given another interview by an alternative moderator, preferably one from the Berliner Zeitung.
 Would he really stay true to his analysis?
 Whatever affirmation suggests that the audiences at home and on the set can go to bed in peace and quiet.
 After all, it seems as if the sleepwalker of the 1910s, the revered writer's tragic figure, is alive and kicking.(9)

-You are not alone.
-All around the western world, sleepwalkers are accompanying you.
+She or he is not alone.
+All around the western world, rows of sleepwalkers are accompanying you.
 They sleepwalk from one year into another.
-Wach auf.
+Perhaps it is not to late: Wach auf.
 Réveillez-vous.
-Wake up.
 During holidays or at home, you may well sleepwalk all night through.
 In the aftermath, though, turn away from mainstream media, start thinking and put your finger on entrenched thinking.
 Without judging our sleepwalking our and your great-grandfathers, read or reread 'the centenary's international bestseller'.(10) Because of these one-of-a-kind lessons at our disposal, their enlightened offspring should be able to reflect as well as correct.
 If not, the curse is likely to give birth to great evil.
 In historical terms, that is from a comparative perspective, the current generations' sleepwalking may derive from a commensurately higher level of ignorance, a failure of introspective memory as well as Geschichtsvergessenheit.
 To their predecessors, any precedents were lacking.

 Peter de Bourgraaf